 Students may clear probation by achieving a CGPA of 1.60 or better.
 Students who have cleared probation shall be said to be again "in good standing".

 4. Probation Continued

-Students may continue on probation by achieving a sessional grade point average of at least 1.60 in each session until such time as they return to good standing.
+Students may continue on probation by achieving a sessional grade point average of at least 1.60 in each session until they return to good standing.

 5. Suspended or Refused Further Registration